milenaonmaui/js-dom-and-events-css-libraries-readme/README.md

 Basscss is a very lightweight CSS framework that focuses on sane defaults and more complex layout possibilities.
 It's not an all-in-one framework like Bootstrap or Foundation, but it will help us to help lay out the application in a better way.
-It doesn't make our buttons like fancy or anything like that, but we're not concerned with that right now.
+It doesn't make our buttons look fancy or anything like that, but we're not concerned with that right now.

 ## Typography